OpenLogic has just released their first CentOS Vagrant Box for CentOS 8, making it easier than ever to streamline development and VM management.

 Your support options grow with your project as it is promoted from test (free VirtualBox image without support) through production (AWS or Google Cloud support included with fees paid to the cloud provider) even though the image you use remains the same.
 For projects that require more support, we offer support contracts to cover CentOS systems regardless of environment — even if they’re not launched from OpenLogic images.

 Some of our customers have requested that we build custom vagrant images for them to accomplish this within their own infrastructure.
 These customers found that using the same image for every stage of their project lifecycle resulted in accelerated promotion to the next phase with minimal (or zero) changes.
 Testing application or database changes, package updates or new base images before deploying to production was faster, easier and more exactly mimicked the results without a lot of guesswork.

 If you’re already using OpenLogic CentOS images in one of the three supported cloud providers, the Vagrant box method won’t introduce any new images (except the VirtualBox image), but what you will gain is the unified Vagrant interface to those images.

-With their ability to help improve consistency and accelerate the development cycle, the OpenLogic CentOS 8 Vagrant box and upcoming CentOS 7 Vagrant Box can be valuable tools for efficient VM management.
+With their ability to help improve consistency and accelerate the development cycle, the OpenLogic CentOS 7 and CentOS 8 Vagrant Boxes can be valuable tools for efficient VM management.
 If you have any questions about Vagrant support, or need guidance on how your team can implement Vagrant, please reach out.